Italian Sausage, Tomato, and Pesto Soup

-- 2 cans petite dice tomatoes with juice
+- two 14.5 oz. cans petite dice tomatoes

-- Put homemade chicken stock ( in large heavy soup pot and start to heat.
+- Put homemade chicken stock into a large heavy soup pot and start to heat.

 - Add the dried basil, ground fennel, and 2 cans petite dice tomatoes with juice and let the mixture simmer while you cook the sausage.